 One way many pet parents have found to deal with the grieving process is by sharing their loss with a support group or online community.
 Calling your local humane society or an animal rescue group is a good way to find a support group in your community.

-Creating a text only memorial in honor of your departed pet is free and easy.
-Memorials are password protected so you don't have to worry about anyone making unwanted edits to the memorial.
+Critters creates a text-only memorial in honor of your departed pet, and it's free and easy.
+Memorials are password-protected so you don't have to worry about anyone making unwanted edits to the memorial.
 Full-featured memorials, which cost under $40, give you access to features such as:

 - Uploading music to the memorial

 - Adding videos, photos or creating a slideshow